 Trademark law can protect a brand name (in words), graphical logo, or the like—a “mark”—used to identify the source of goods or services.
 But not all marks are protectable.
-It is not unusual for a first-choice mark (and second-choice…) to be already taken or simply not be protectable.
+It is not unusual for a first-choice mark (and second-choice…) to already be taken or simply not be protectable.
 The following is an explanation of the basics of how a business’ name and logo can be protected under trademark law.

 The first step is to select a mark that is distinctive enough to be protectable.
 Generic terms (or functional aspects) are never entitled to protection under trademark law.
 Merely descriptive terms are not protectable but descriptive marks can potentially develop “secondary meaning” and acquire distinctiveness in consumers’ minds over time, through extensive use and promotion, so as to become protectable.
 Suggestive, arbitrary, or fanciful marks are inherently distinctive and thus always protectable.
 Arbitrary and fanciful marks have the greatest legal strength, in conceptual terms.